What We Support Through the Year!

 Follow us on Facebook:

-The Student Veterans Center strives to provide veterans of Xavier University a safe, studious, and recreational setting.
-Located on campus at the Conaton Learning Commons in room 529, the Student Veterans Center offers veterans a space of their own where they can print off papers, work on assignments, or have a cup of coffee and friendly conversation.
+These Student Veterans Centers strive to provide veterans of XU, UC, and MSJ a safe, studious, and recreational setting.
+Located on campus these Student Veterans Centers offer veterans a space of their own where they can print off papers, work on assignments, or have a cup of coffee and friendly conversation.

 The Center is a place to unwind, connect with fellow veterans, and have access to valuable resources for student veteran success.
-Veterans Affairs has comfy chairs for relaxing, desks for schoolwork, computers, and printers available for use, as well as conference tables and offices for group projects.
+Veterans Centers have comfy chairs for relaxing, desks for schoolwork, and printers available for use,

 Aubrey Rose Foundation